JkyleF85/JkyleF85/README.md

 - 👋 Hi, I’m @JkyleF85
-- 👀 I’m interested in ...learning all about cyberspace
+- 👀 I’m interested in ...Cyber security and software development
-- 🌱 I’m currently learning ...the beginning
+- 🌱 I’m currently learning ...1st year in college studying computer technologies
-- 💞️ I’m looking to collaborate on ...???
+- 💞️ I’m looking to collaborate on ...not sure atm
-- 📫 How to reach me ...email @saintsbrother99@gmail.com or
+- 📫 How to reach me ...
      github.com/jkylef85

 <!---